Online Algorithms for Matchings with Proportional Fairness Constraints and Diversity Constraints: The Problem

 {\bf Construction of the hypergraph $H$:} Recall that in this problem, we only consider the case where each item belongs to exactly one group per platform.
 For every item $a_i$, we create a vertex $v_i$ in $H$.
 For every platform $p_j$, we create $t$ vertices $u_j^{(1)},\ldots,u_j^{(t)}$ where $t=\left \lfloor \frac{u_{j}}{\ell_j} \right \rfloor $.
 We add the following hyperedges for platform $p_j$.

 We need to find a set $S$ satisfying the above property.
-For this, we keep adding items from a group $C_j^{(k)}$ to $S$ until $|S\cap C_j^{(k)}|\geq \alpha_j^{(k)}\ell_j-3$.
+For this, we keep adding items from a group $C_j^{(i)}$ to $S$ until $|S\cap C_j^{(i)}|\geq \alpha_j^{(i)}\ell_j-3$.
 We repeat this for all the groups.
-To ensure $|S|=\ell_j$, we add items arbitrarily so that $|S\cap C_j^{(k)}|\leq \beta_j^{(k)}\ell_j+3$ for each group $C_j^{(k)}$.
+To ensure $|S|=\ell_j$, we add items arbitrarily so that $|S\cap C_j^{(i)}|\leq \beta_j^{(i)}\ell_j+3$ for each group $C_j^{(i)}$.
 It is easy to see that if such a set $S$ exists, the above process must find it, and the disjointness of groups is crucial here.

-Construction of $H$ needs time $n^{\ell}$.
-But as in the previous section, instead of explicitly constructing $H$, we create a collection of disjoint hyperedges one by one, resulting in a simple greedy matching $M_H$ of $H$.
+{\bf Improving the running time to $O(n^2)$:} The construction of $H$ needs time $n^{\ell}$.
+However, we improve it to $O(n^2)$ as follows.
+Instead of explicitly constructing all the hyperedges of $H$, we create a collection of disjoint hyperedges by constructing hyperedges one by one, ensuring that the hyperedge being created is disjoint from the previously created ones.
+This results in a simple greedy matching $M_H$ of $H$.
 Algorithm~\ref{alg:prop-fair} shows this directly for the instance $G$.

 Let the matching $M_H$ contain $t'\leq t$ hyperedges corresponding to platform $p_j$, each containing a distinct vertex from $u_j^{(1)}, \ldots u_j^{(t)}$.
 Note that the items in these hyperedges are assigned to $p_j$ in the corresponding matching $M$ in $G$.
 Let this set be $M_j$.
 By the construction of $H$, we observe that if $t'\ge 1$, we have $\ell_j \le |M_j| \le u_j$.
 Moreover since every hyperedge satisfies Eq.~\ref{eqn:fairness-condition-prop}, we can add Equation~\ref{eqn:fairness-condition-prop} across all the $t'$ hyperedges to get